TerriaJS/DataProviders/CSV-geo-au.md

 It SHOULD be encoded in UTF-8.
 Headers are not considered to be case-sensitive.

 ### Use in data.gov.au
 In data.gov.au and other CKAN-based portals, resources (individual files) that conform to this standard SHOULD be given a resource type of `csv-geo-au`.
 This is required for National Map to locate and display them.
+Resources tagged as `csv-geo-au` can also be previewed on data.gov.au like other CSV files.

 ###Quick summary
 Tables should look like one of these: